 If you are going to use honey to deal with an internal issue, you can give your dog 1 tablespoon of local honey per day.
 It can be mixed directly into their food, although most dogs enjoy the taste of honey and will lick it off of a spoon.
 Remember: local honey is always best for oral ingestion because it contains local pollen to help your dog build an immunity to seasonal allergies.

 You can also apply honey directly to the skin.
 However, remember that since dogs enjoy the taste of honey, they may want to lick it off, so you may need to cover the area with a bandage.

-The benefits of honey are intensified when used in conjunction with full spectrum hemp CBD.
-To treat hot spots, allergies, and bug bites, CBD Dog Health’s SOOTHE salve combines honey with 150 mg full spectrum hemp CBD, hemp seed oil, coconut oil, beeswax and ginger essential oil for a refreshing blend.
+The benefits of honey are intensified when used in conjunction with full-spectrum hemp CBD.
+To relieve hot spots, allergies, and bug bites, CBD Dog Health’s SOOTHE salve combines honey with 150 mg full spectrum hemp CBD, hemp seed oil, coconut oil, beeswax, and ginger essential oil for a refreshing blend.

 You should see a difference within just a few days of using honey topically, and a few weeks if you are using honey orally.

 Manuka honey can be found in our Soothe salves.
 Manuka honey is a type of honey that’s native to New Zealand.
 Bees that pollinate the manuka bush are responsible for developing this therapeutic honey.
 It’s distinguished from other types of honey due to its potent antibacterial properties.

 Its active ingredient, methylglyoxal, is thought to be responsible for the antibacterial healing effects.
 Manuka honey also has antiviral, anti-inflammatory, and antioxidant properties.

 In fact, it has been used since ancient times to manage wounds, soothe sore throats, prevent tooth decay, and improve digestive problems.